wilson0x4d/appsettings2/docs/quickstart.rst

     print(config.AppSettings.EnableSwagger) # outputs: True

-Additionally, because :py:class:`~appsettings2.providers.EnvironmentConfigurationProvider` is added to the builder last it is possible to use Environment variables to overwrite any configuration values which were populated by either of the JSON providers.
+Additionally, because :py:class:`~appsettings2.providers.EnvironmentConfigurationProvider` is added to the builder last (via :py:meth:`~appsettings2.ConfigurationBuilder.addEnvironment`) it is possible to use Environment variables to overwrite any configuration values which were populated by either of the JSON providers.

 This makes it easy for developers to implement a default configuration that devops can then override as part of Environment config.
 This is a popular approach for configuring environment-specific settings without leaking those details into source control, particularly useful for keeping secrets like API keys and production database details out of source control.